General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - Instructions from the client

 - Instructions must always be issued in writing or in an electronic format (e.g. by e-mail).
-Verbal instructions are permissible in justified individual cases and shall be confirmed by the client immediately in writing or in an electronic format.
+Verbal instructions are permitted in justified individual cases and shall be confirmed by the client immediately in writing or in an electronic format.
 The confirmation shall expressly state the reasons why it was not possible to issue instructions in text form. netzwerk.design shall record the person, date and time of the verbal instruction in an appropriate form.

 - Control authorisations of the client